 Vail visitors and residents share and value a lifestyle that combines one of the best alpine resorts in the world with a friendly, small-town feel.
 From hiking in the summer to skiing in the winter, there’s always something to do in Vail.
 Visitors and residents alike enjoy the 1,100 acres of open space; 350,000 surrounding acres of national forest, crowned by 5,289 skiable acres on one of the largest and best ski mountains in the world; 17 miles of recreation paths; countless special events, the highest botanical gardens in the world, and an award winning amphitheater.

 Beaver Creek is a private resort hidden from view, with the power to bring people and artists together in a beautiful luxury ski resort setting.
 It is a modern, custom-designed resort with the cozy, unhurried feel of an Alpine village, perfect for family vacations in summer and winter.
 At this elevation the air is clear, and so are the taste buds.
 Follow in the footsteps of gourmets and food critics and experience exquisite cuisine in an epic setting.
 Beaver Creek regularly wins awards and accolades for its food, wine, service, lodging, safety standards and environmental efforts, and is home to the Vilar Performing Arts Center.

-Please note that there are multiple performance venues utlized for the Vail International Dance Festival.
-Please double check the location of each performance before making travel arangements.
+Please note that there are multiple performance venues utilized for the Vail International Dance Festival.
+Please double check the location of each performance before making travel arrangements.

 Eagle County Airport is located just 30 minutes to the west while Denver International Airport resides two hours to the east via Interstate-70.
 Both airports offer services from most major rental car agencies